cyclr/docs/pages/v2/05-application-connectors/information/vincere-information.md

    ![custom fields for get methods](./images/vincere_custom_fields_1.png)

-When using List methods such as "List New Candidate Records", make sure to include the correct parent array.
-For example **[items]**.
+When you use List methods, such as **List New Candidate Records**, make sure to include the correct parent array.
+For example `[items]`.

    ![custom fields for list methods](./images/vincere_custom_fields_2.png)

-A guide for adding custom fields to a method can be found [here](https://docs.cyclr.com/adding-custom-fields).
+For more information, see the Cyckr documentation on how to [add custom fields to a method](https://docs.cyclr.com/adding-custom-fields).

 </section>